 In the summer of 1933 and 1935 the Major League powerhouse Philadelphia Athletics led by their Manager, Connie Mack and a young slugger named Jimmie Foxx visited Hartford to appear in charity baseball games against the Savitt Gems.

 James “Jimmie” Emory Foxx, nicknamed "Double X" and "The Beast" played 20 seasons in Major League Baseball for the Philadelphia Athletics, Boston Red Sox, Chicago Cubs, and Philadelphia Phillies.
 In the 1933 season, Foxx was leading the home run race for in the Majors and was coming off his third AL MVP Award in 1932.
-Thanks to his strong bat, the Athletics visit to Hartford was highly anticipated and resulted in massive crowds at Bulkeley Stadium even though his manager, Mack was unable to attend on both occasions in 1933 and 1935 but to his credit, he accepted the invitations to play in Hartford and Mack telegraphed his lineup to the Hartford Courant in advance.
+Thanks to his strong bat, the Athletics visit to Hartford was highly anticipated.
+Massive crowds turned out at Bulkeley Stadium even though Connie Mack was unable to attend on both occasions in 1933 and 1935.
+To his credit, Mack accepted the invitations to play in Hartford and he telegraphed his lineup to the Hartford Courant in advance.

 On June 15, 1933, the Philadelphia Athletics had a day off and agreed a few months prior to take part in a charity game vs Hartford's best baseball club, the Gems.
 Most of the team, minus their Manager traveled to Hartford to beat the Savitt Gems that day by a score of 6-1.
 The Gems were nearly shutout by the pitching of “Big” Jim Peterson who pitched a complete 9 inning game.
 Foxx, the Major League home run leader at the time, was held to a mere base hit single on the day.

 Jimmy Foxx was held hitless on the day.
 It was Foxx's teammate and another AL MVP (1934) Pinky Higgins who had a good day at the plate for the "Mackmen" as they were known, going 2 for 4 on the day with a towering home run.
 However the Athletics batsmen would not score enough to catch up to the Gems.
-Starting pitcher, Bill Dietrich struggled mightily to keep the Gems from connecting for base hits.
-By the 2nd inning the scored was 5-0 after a barrage of hits and triples from Jigger Farrell and Johnny Michaels.
+Starting pitcher, Bill Dietrich struggled mightily to keep the Gems from reaching base.
+By the 2nd inning the score was 5-0 after a barrage of hits from Jigger Farrell and a triple from Johnny Michaels.

 The well-attended contest ended under the lights as 27 year old Jimmy Foxx pitching the last two innings for the Philadelphia side.
 Since Connie Mack was absent due to an illness, Foxx also assumed the manager's role for the A's that evening in Hartford.